Skip to content

 schemaThe JSON schema for the parameter.

-In addition, Creator supports the following extra parts (outside of the OpenAPI specification):
+In addition, Creator supports the following extra arguments for parameters (not part of the OpenAPI specification):

 PartMeaning

-x-json-pathDefines JSON path for the endpoint which will be used to extract specific content from the retrieved response.
+x-json-pathDefines JSON path for the endpoint which will be used to extract specific content from the retrieved response (assuming the response is JSON formatted).

 Logging